Jingle Jam

 Trustees

-Rich Keith (Chair) - Games industry veteran and CEO of Fourth Floor marketing services group.
-Keith has commented on the competitive selection process: “Every year selection gets harder, as the quality of applications goes up 15 to 20 percent.
-Our team had to work incredibly hard, but we believe these eight charities, including our two long-term Strategic Partner Charities, represent our strongest cohort yet.”
+Rich Keith (Chair) - CEO of Fourth Floor and games industry veteran.
+Keith has stated: “Every year selection gets harder, as the quality of applications goes up 15 to 20 percent.”

-Lewis Brindley - Co-founder of Jingle Jam and The Yogscast, providing continuity from the organization's grassroots origins.
+Lewis Brindley - Co-founder of The Yogscast and Jingle Jam

 How to Apply